 In the metastatic setting, out of the seven patients evaluated for efficacy, five patients presented a partial response and two patients presented stable disease.
-In the metastatic setting, out of the seven patients evaluated for efficacy, five patients presented a partial response and two patients presented stable disease.

 We believe these results suggest meaningful potential to address an unmet medical need in an indication with typically extremely poor prognosis.
 Although this data is preliminary, it further supports the potential transferability of NBTXR3 across multiple solid tumor indications.